 Specifies the purpose and allocation method for the MPSERS offset.
-Funds to be allocated based on prior year covered payroll and to be used solely for offsetting a portion of the retirement contributions owed by the receiving college.
+Funds to be allocated based on prior year covered payroll, while normal cost offset funds are based on the college's quarterly payroll in the current fiscal year, and to be used solely for offsetting a portion of the retirement contributions owed by the receiving college.